Key Takeaways

 Perks of Partnering With a Corporation

-Making a corporation a partner may have some advantages in some circumstances because it possesses significant financial and legal protection for the people that run it.
+Making a corporation a partner may have some advantages in some circumstances because it possesses significant financial and legal protection for the people who run it.
 Again, a corporation can enter into a partnership with another corporation or an individual.
 In some partnerships, a corporation with a more active role may be included in the functions of the business, while other partnerships may include a corporation with the aim of helping to control the other partners' financial liabilities.

 Some Partnership Exceptions and Limits